 All the site samples from different invaded areas appeared significantly differentiated between them and from the American site samples (Fisher method, p < 10-5).
 NE2 was the American site sample with the lowest differentiation from site samples from invaded areas based on the DEST (mean value = 0.034).
 Another American site sample, NE9, was selected based on the corrected FST (mean value = 0.469), NE2 being the second lowest one with this measure (mean value = 0.541).
-The neighbor-joining tree confirmed that the site sample NE2 is the closest site sample to all site samples from the invaded areas and that the Portuguese site samples are closer to a Japanese site sample than a Chinese or an American site samples (Figure 2).
+The neighbor-joining tree confirmed that the site sample NE2 is the closest site sample to all site samples from the invaded areas and that the Portuguese site samples are closer to a Japanese site sample than a Chinese or an American site samples (Figure 1).

-Figure 2: Neighbor-Joining tree built with all the pinewood nematode samples used in this study.
+Figure 1: Neighbor-Joining tree built with all the pinewood nematode samples used in this study.
 Tree based on Cavalli-Sforza and Edwards distances (Cavalli-Sforza and Edwards 1967), corrected for null alleles (Chapuis and Estoup, 2007).
-The American samples were highlighted in orange, the Japanese samples in green, the Chinese samples in purple and the Portuguese samples in blue.
+The American (native) samples were highlighted in orange, the Japanese samples in green, the Chinese samples in purple and the Portuguese samples in blue. “*” indicates that the corresponding site sample was used in the ABC analyses.